totemstech/instagram-node/README.md

 ## More infos

 * You can find more informations on the [Instagram developper](http://instagram.com/developer) website.
-* If you have any questions or remark, feel free to contact us at `boom@nitrogr.am`
+* If you have any questions or remark, feel free to contact us at `hello@totems.co`

 ## License